- Current Team

 - Men’s Soccer

-Peterson owns a career mark of 98-21-9 (.80) in his 6 years serving as Head Coach.
-Peterson has incorporated a style of play that is attack-minded, with creativity in the attack and a free flowing style.
-His program has been one of the top programs over the last several year.
-His defensive strategies have helped the Eagles become one of the top defensive teams in the country.
-Coach Peterson has been named MCAC Coach of the year in 2011, 2012, &2013, as well as KCAC Coach of the Year in 2015.
-Peterson was voted on by his peers as 2015 NSCAA Plains Regional Coach of the Year.
+Peterson owns a career mark of 139-23-13 (.823%) in his 8 years serving as Head Coach.
+Peterson has incorporated a style of play that is attack-minded, with creativity in the attack and a free-flowing style.
+His program has sustained top 10 recognition for several years.
+Coach Peterson has been named MCAC Coach of the year in 2011, 2012, &2013, as well as KCAC Coach of the Year in 2015, 2016, & 2017.
+Peterson was voted on by his peers as 2015 NSCAA Plains Regional Coach of the Year & 2017 United Soccer Plains Regional Coach of the Year.
 Peterson has also won NCCAA Central Coach of the year twice.

 Oklahoma Wesleyan University set a school record with 20 wins in 2015.
 In 2015, the eagles reached their 5th straight national tournament, with a record of 20-1-1.
 OWKU was knocked out of the National Tournament, after a hard fought 0-0 game with Rocky Mountain College.
 Rocky Mountain won in a shootout, 5-4.
 OKWU won the Kansas Collegiate Athletic Conference Regular Season and Conference Tournament, with an undefeated record.